hclbaur/sda-core/docs/SPECIFICATION.md

 	name "John Doe"

-This constitutes about the simplest example of an SDA *node*, consisting of an identifier (or tag) describing the nature of the content, a value enclosed in double quotes.
-As you may have guessed, the value is a `name`.
+This constitutes about the simplest example of an SDA *node*, consisting of an identifier describing the nature of the content, a value enclosed in double quotes.
+As you may have guessed, the value is a name.

-Let's take this a little further.
-What if we need to communicate the first and last names as separate entities, and bring some hierarchy into the date?

-Sure enough, SDA supports this, and it uses a block style notation to differentiate between *complex* and *simple* content, like `first` and `last`:
+Nodes with *simple* content like this are sometimes called "leaf nodes", as opposed to "parent nodes" which contain other nodes, like this:

 	name {
 		first "John"
 		last "Doe"
 	}

-By now you must have guessed I have a background in programming.
-I cannot help myself; this syntax appeals so much more to me than XML, it is almost alarming.
+SDA uses a block style notation to create nodes with *complex* content, and as such, to organise date in hierarchical form.
+There is (at least in theory) no limit to the level of nesting; nodes can contain nodes, that contain other nodes, *ad infinitum*.

+Perhaps surprisingly, nodes can have both simple and complex content, as in:

+	name "johnd" {
+		first "John"
+		last "Doe"
+	}

 SDA syntax does not get more complicated than this.
-Of course, there are some rules that we adhere to in order to produce proper (or *well-formed* if you like) SDA.
+Of course, there are  rules we must adhere to in order to produce proper or *well-formed* SDA.
 These are the subject of the next section.

 ## The rules

 For SDA to be syntactically sound, the following rules must be followed:

-- Node names (tags) are case sensitive identifiers.
+- Node names are case sensitive identifiers.
-- Simple content is enclosed in double quotes.
+- Simple content is enclosed in quotes and must be escaped if applicable.
-- Complex content is enclosed in matching braces.
 - White-space is preserved in simple content only.
-- There is only one top level node.
+- There can only be one top level node.

 ### Tags

-Node names (or *tags*) are case sensitive.
-This means that the following
+Node names (or *tags*) are case sensitive tokens (so they cannot contain white-space).
+This means that the following tags

 	myname "John"
 	MYNAME "John"
 	MyName "John"

-are all distinct nodes.
-In order to avoid confusion and keep your SDA as readable as possible, you should choose a convention and stick to it, whether it be lower, upper, sentence or camel case.
+are all distinct.
+In order to avoid confusion and keep your SDA readable you should choose a convention and stick to it.

-Tags are like the *identifiers* in most programming languages.
-More specific, they may consist only of letters, digits and underscores.
-They cannot start with a digit and must contain at least one character that's not an underscore.
-And finally, non-English letters and digits (like Greek symbols) are all excluded.
+Tags may consist only of letters, digits and underscores.
+They cannot start with a digit and must contain at least one character that is not an underscore.
+Also, non-English letters and digits (like Greek symbols) are all excluded.

 ### Content

 Simple content is always enclosed in double quotes.
-Literal quotes (that are *part* of the data) must be escaped with a backslash (\), as must be the literal backslash itself:
+Literal quotes (that are part of the data) must be escaped with a backslash (\), as must be a literal backslash:

 	example "The \\ is called a \"backslash\" in English."

-Complex content is enclosed between left and right curly braces.
-There is (in theory) no limit to the level of nesting, but take care to properly match up all braces:

-	Top {
-		Lower {
-			AndLower { ... }
-		}
-	}

-### White-space

 Only in simple content is white-space considered significant and preserved.
 This means that if an application was to parse SDA and subsequently render it as text, only white-space enclosed in quotes (including line breaks) is guaranteed to come out unaffected.
 For example:

 	person {
 		name    "John   Doe"